Union for Reform Judaism

-The URJ has an estimated constituency of some 880,000 registered adults in 831 congregations.
-It claims to represent 2.2 million, as over a third of adult U.S. Jews, including many who are not synagogue members, state affinity with Reform, making it the largest Jewish denomination.
+The URJ has an estimated constituency of some 880,000 registered adults in 819 congregations.
+It claims to represent 2.2 million, as over a third of adult American Jews, including many who are not synagogue members, state affinity with Reform, making it the largest Jewish denomination.
 The UAHC was a founding member of the World Union for Progressive Judaism, of which the URJ is the largest constituent by far.